 I had met with a seller early in the spring of 2014 who had a home that was a prime candidate for my rent-to-own program.
 He said: I’ve done some research online why can’t I just do this on my own?
-If rent-to-own, or lease with option to buy, is not done correctly the results can be disastrous .
+If rent-to-own, or lease with option to buy, is not done correctly, the results can be disastrous.
 However, this doesn’t mean that you should not use this wonderful technique to sell a home fast.
-Below are some of the most common objections to rent to own and how to remedy them!
+Below are some of the most common objections to renting to own and how to remedy them!

 #1) What if the owner of the property defaults to his bank?

 I want to preface this by saying that I took the phrase “what if”out of my vocabulary over a decade ago.
-I have replaced it with: “how can I.” Is this a meaningless turn of phrase?
-If I had listened to “what if” and “I can’t” I would never be where I am today.
-That type of thinking will have you renting a property for your entire life with no tax benefit, no appreciation, no principle pay down, and endless rent increases.
+I have replaced it with: Is this a meaningless turn of phrase?
+If I had listened to “what if” and “I can’t,” I would never be where I am today.
+That type of thinking will have you renting a property for your entire life with no tax benefit, no appreciation, no principal pay down, and endless rent increases.

 So, how can we address the possibility of the landlord defaulting on his mortgage?
-Payments can be made by the tenant directly to the bank with the landlord receiving written confirmation that payment in full has been made.
+The tenant can make payments directly to the bank with the landlord receiving written confirmation that payment in full has been made.

 #2) What if the owner owes more money than the current home is worth?

-You want a long term lease with option period in this type of situation.
+You want a long-term lease with an option period in this type of situation.
 I would recommend several years.
 Certainly no less than 5 years.
-This would go in conjunction with receiving rent credits to capture the pay down the mortgage balance over time.
-Rent credits simply defined are an amount of the monthly rent that is credited toward the purchase price.
-Remember, searching homes for sale in Raleigh, North Carolina won’t help if you don’t have the cash or the credit to buy a home.
+This would accompany receiving rent credits to capture the pay-down mortgage balance over time.
+Rent credits, simply defined, are an amount of the monthly rent that is credited toward the purchase price.
+Remember, searching homes for sale in Raleigh, North Carolina, won’t help if you don’t have the cash or the credit to buy a home.

 #3) What if the value of the property drops?